 Pull up the project's GitHub insights (Insights → Contributors, or just /graphs/commit-activity).
 What does the last six months look like?

-• Warning: <5 commits per month, all from the original author.
+- Warning: Fewer than 5 commits per month, all from the original author.
 Often a sign of burnout or pivot.

-• Dead: No commits in six months.
-Can still work, but reconsider if you need something that's being actively maintained.
+- Dead: No commits in six months.
+Can still work, but reconsider if you need something actively maintained.

 One caveat: some projects have "slow but sure" cadence by design.
-LibreOffice commits are thousands per month; dnsmasq does a release a year and that's fine.
+LibreOffice does thousands of commits per month. dnsmasq ships once a year and that's fine.
 The question is: does the cadence match the project's promise?
-If a project markets itself as "actively developed," but the graph shows a cliff three months ago, that's a signal.
-Cross-reference with the issues/discussions — a sudden stop usually has a visible story behind it.
+A project that markets itself as "actively developed" with a cliff three months ago is a signal.
+Cross-reference with the issues — a sudden stop usually has a visible story behind it (maintainer announcement, GitHub Discussions thread, sudden silence after a fundraising drive).

-2. How many people have merged code in the last year
+2. How many people merged code in the last year

 GitHub → Insights → Contributors.
-Count how many humans have had at least one commit merged in the last 12 months.
+Count humans with at least one commit merged in the last 12 months.

-This number is more important than raw commit count, because it tells you about durability rather than activity.
+This number is more important than raw commit count, because it tells you about durability, not just activity.
 A project with 5,000 commits from one person is more brittle than one with 500 commits from 50 people.

 3. Issue responsiveness, not issue count

 The "open issues" count on GitHub is meaningless.
-What matters is: when somebody files a new issue, does a maintainer respond?
+What matters: when somebody files a new issue, does a maintainer respond?

 Click into a few recent issues.
-What's the time from filing to the first maintainer comment?
+Time from filing to the first maintainer comment?

-• Issues from months ago with no response: Warning.
-Either the maintainer is overwhelmed, uninterested, or gone.
+- Months old, no response: Warning.
+Either overwhelmed, uninterested, or gone.

 Also look at closed issues.
-Are they closed with resolutions or just with "stale — closing"?
+Are they closed with resolutions, or just "stale — closing" by a bot?
 A project that closes issues by aging them out is a project where your bug reports will die.

 4. Release cadence and versioning

-Also look at: is there a changelog?
-Is there a migration guide for major versions?
-These are signs the project thinks about users beyond the primary maintainer.
+Also look at: is there a CHANGELOG.md?
+A migration guide for major versions?
+Both are signs the project thinks about users beyond the primary maintainer.

 5. License clarity

 Check the LICENSE file.
-For reasons beyond this essay, not every "open source" project is actually open source.
+Not every "open source" project is actually open source.
 Watch for:

-• AGPL-3.0: Genuinely open source, but has strong copyleft requirements that matter if you're building a SaaS on top.
+- AGPL-3.0: Genuinely open source, but has strong copyleft that matters if you're building SaaS on top.

-• No license file at all: Legally closed by default.
-Often an oversight, but don't build on it without asking.
+- No license file: Legally closed by default.
+Usually an oversight, but don't build on it without asking.

 Signals that look good but often aren't